2023 Solar Incentives Guide for Evansville, IN - Tax Credits & Rebates

 EcoWatch's Evansville, IN Solar Incentives FAQs

-It's a good idea to talk to your local Evansville solar installer for a better understanding of which incentives your project will qualify for.
-Typically, solar incentives apply to new solar systems installed on a property you own (in the U.S.) between the dates specified by the incentive.
-Some incentives, like those offered by the government of Indiana, might have other requirements.
+It's a good idea to talk to your local Evansville solar installer to get an understanding of which incentives your project may qualify for.
+In most cases, solar incentives apply to new solar systems installed on a property you own (in the U.S.) between the dates specified by the incentive.
+Some incentives, such as those provided at the level of the Indiana government, might have other requirements.

 If I already have solar panels, can I still claim incentives?